gcallah/Economics/PriceGouging/price-gouging.md

 don't wait for a "good excuse" before asking for that much.
 If you find an employer who will offer you twice your current salary, do you need an excuse to take that job?
 The excuse theory handles that problem by supposing that corporations are afraid of public backlash for raising prices if they don't have such an excuse handy.
-(However, given that there was a public backlash and accusations of "price gouging" anyway, it seems the excuse hardly served its purpose!)
+(However, given that there *was* a public backlash and accusations of "price gouging" anyway, it seems the excuse hardly served its purpose!)

 Finally, this theory contends that the supply chain interruptions caused by the pandemic and the lockdowns provided just such an excuse.
 The problem with this story is that it is trying to navigate a too narrow passage between Scylla and
-Charybdis: on the one hand, if it steers too close to the supply chain interruption side of the story, Scylla's rocks will smash it to bits and reveal the supply-side shock as the real cause of the price increases.
+Charybdis: on the one hand, if it steers too close to the supply chain interruption side of the story, Scylla's rocks will smash it to bits and reveal the supply-side shock as a real cause of the price increases.
 But if it avoids Scylla it will be sucked down by Charybdis: if the supply chain interruptions were just "an excuse", couldn't these clever, greedy, and diabolical producers have come up with *some other* excuse in 2019 to raise prices back then?